Graflinger/A2ADemo/README.md

 2. **Initial message** -- sends "Book a flight to Paris" and receives an `input-required` response
 3. **Multi-turn follow-up** -- provides travel dates and gets a `completed` response with a booking artifact
 4. **Task retrieval** -- fetches the task by ID to confirm its final state
+5. **New task in same context** -- sends "Book a hotel near the airport in Paris" with the same `contextId` but no `taskId`, creating a second task within the same conversation

 ## Regenerating Diagrams